abouchama/amq7-s2i/README.md

 --> Success
 ```

-To stream the build progress, run 'oc logs -f bc/amq63-basic-s2i', You can see here that our conf openshift-activemq.xml has been copied to the image stream:
+- To stream the build progress, run 'oc logs -f bc/amq7-s2i', You can see here that our conf broker.xml has been copied to the image stream:

 ```
 $ oc logs -f bc/amq7-s2i